 4. Allow for Natural Regeneration

 When trees shed their leaves or needles, it adds to the detritus (decaying organic matter) on the forest floor.
-This detritus slowly breaks down, thanks to helpful microorganisms in the soil, and it becomes fertile humus, which then further enriches the soil.
+This detritus slowly breaks down, thanks to helpful microorganisms in the soil, and it becomes fertile humus, which then further enriches the soil and encourages beneficial insects to come around.

 As the trees interact with other natural elements (such as rain and soil bacteria), their fallen leaves become recycled into nutrients that will be needed to produce the next phase of tree growth.
 New forest growth relies on this process of decay and regeneration.